 5. Making you dwell on the past or worry about the future, diminishing your power in the present moment.

-6. Causing you to lose presence and spiritual embodiment, hindering you from exploring and fulfilling your true life purpose and spiritual life path.
+6. Causing you to lose presence and spiritual embodiment, hindering you from exploring and fulfilling your true life purpose and Spiritual Life Path.

-Mind wandering arises from a lack of metacognition, the requirement for effective focus.
-A metacognitive state helps you to regulate your thoughts and emotions with metacognitive skills, enabling you to maintain focus by keeping these potentially distracting thoughts and emotions from controlling you.
 By entering a metacognitive state and holding it consistently, you can hold your focus, prevent your attention from wandering, and attend better to the task or required focus of attention.
-This practice empowers you, maximising your presence, potential, and aliveness in the present moment.
+This practice strengthens your presence, focus, and engagement with the present moment.

 Using Metacognitive States to Be More Conscious and Free Your Mind

 Pause for a moment and consider how metacognition can make you more conscious and less automatised and reactive.
 In a metacognitive state, you can maximise your conscious awareness and disengage from the automatic and maladaptive habits of thinking and reacting that otherwise imprison you.
-You disentangle from the events of your mind that have been running automatically and controlling you.
-Entering a metacognitive state is, therefore, the key to freeing your mind and, by extension, your behaviour.
-Whether it’s an addiction, a compulsion, or an unconscious habit of thinking or reacting, you can disengage from it by entering a metacognitive state with mindfulness.
-The repeated cycle of responding automatically to cues that leads to life-limiting habitual behaviour is then broken.
+You can disentangle from the events of your mind that have been running automatically and controlling you.

-By entering a metacognitive state and being conscious of your thoughts as simply events of the mind rather than direct readouts of reality, you can reappraise your thinking and spot the distortions of thinking and biases of your mind that you were previously unaware of.
-Being in a metacognitive state gives you greater freedom of choice to change your thoughts, perspectives, and beliefs.
-It’s like stepping out of a box.
-This is why mindfulness, when integrated into a spiritual practice, accelerates your growth and frees you from the trance that keeps you in limited, unconscious states.
+By entering a metacognitive state and being conscious of your thoughts as simply events of the mind rather than direct readouts of reality, you can Reappraise Your Thinking and spot the distortions of thinking and biases of your mind that you were previously unaware of.

 Summary